MSco/RealPerfectIdling/README.md

 with or without permission from, nor credit given to the original author (me).
 Please send an email to me if you have any suggestions.
 This add-on simulates cookies earned and cookies sucked while the game is closed.
 It calculates the amount of time between now and the last time the game was saved.
-Each feature listed below is simulated exactly like in the original game.
+The game loops a modified version of Game.Logic() to simulate the game running from 'lastDate' to now.

 Following calculations are done "while game is closed":
+* Simulate the game using a modified version of Game.Logic() (without graphic stuff, etc)
 * Undo offline cookie calculations of Twin Gates of Transcendence
-* Wrinklers spawn if elder wrath is active as in the original game with all Math.random() stuff etc. ...
-* Wrinklers suck cookies (also increasing Game.cookiesSucked)
-* CPS is reduced while wrinklers suck the big cookie
-* Elder wrath increases
-* Season timer decreases (Removed for 1.9, because its done ingame)
-* Research timer decreases (Removed for 1.9, because its done ingame)
-* Cookies are earned from global cps (concerning the reduced cps because of wrinklers)
-* Add missed Golden Cookies
-* Recalculate CPS regarding 'Century egg' from easter update.
-An approximation to the original algorithm of 100 intervals between CPS of last save and current CPS is calculated for this.
-* TotalCookies are added to each building (for Achievements like: Make x cookies just from y)
-* Garden Minigame

 ##### Changelog:
+* 2.0.0.0:
+    * Full Reimplementation of the plugin.
+It now simulates the game using a modified version of Game.Logic() (without graphic stuff, etc)
 * 1.0.4.0:
     * Added support for Garden Minigame
     * Added support for Grimore Minigame